benkeser/davidbphd_blog/20201229/organized_files.md

     │   ├── make_report.R
     │   ├── make_summary_stats.R
     │   └── report.Rmd
-    ├── data
-    │   ├── biomarkers.txt
-    │   └── clinical.txt
     ├── figs
+    ├── output
+    └── raw_data
+        ├── biomarkers.txt
-    └── output
+        └── clinical.txt

-    4 directories, 11 files
+    5 directories, 12 files

   - `Makefile` describes all the dependencies of output created in my analysis.
-  - `R` is a directory containing all of my scripts needed for the analysis.
+  - `code` is a directory containing all of my scripts needed for the analysis.
-  - `data` is a directory containing two small data sets that need to be merged for the analysis.
+  - `raw_data` is a directory containing two small data sets that need to be merged for the analysis.
   - `.here` is an empty file that is used by the [`here` package](https://here.r-lib.org/) to set the root project directory.
-  - `figs` and `output` are empty directories that will contain output of my analysis.
+  - `clean_data`, `figs`, `output` are empty directories that will contain output of my analysis.

 #### Examining the `Makefile`